davidMcneil/courier/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE-MIT)
 [![License](http://img.shields.io/badge/license-APACHE-blue.svg)](./LICENSE-APACHE)

-A simple pub/sub service.

-Courier provides an in-memory, non-distributed pub/sub service with an http, json interface.
+Courier provides an in-memory pub/sub service with an HTTP, JSON interface.
 There are three primary objects that apps using Courier interact with **messages**, **topics**, and **subscriptions**.
 The basic flow is that apps **pub**lish messages to a given topic while **sub**scribers read messages from the topic to which they are subscribed.

-_I am currently seeking a full-time position writing Rust code.
-See my [resume](https://github.com/davidMcneil/resume/blob/master/resume.pdf) and please contact me with any opportunitites._
+_I am a full-stack software engineer whose language of choice is Rust.
+I am interested in pursuing new opportunities.
+See my [resume](https://github.com/davidMcneil/resume/raw/master/resume.pdf) and please contact me with potential openings._

 ## Install

-Grab the [latest release](https://github.com/davidMcneil/courier/releases/latest) for your architecture.
+Grab the [latest release](https://github.com/davidMcneil/courier/releases/latest).
 The `x86_64-unknown-linux-musl` is 100% statically linked and _should_ run on any x86, unix-like system.
+Currently, Courier is not built for other architectures.

+## Setup

+Run `courier -h` to see commands and options.
+If you execute `courier run`, the services will be bound to host `0.0.0.0` on port `3140`.
+Run `courier ui` to open up your default web browser to the management page or navigate your browser to [http://0.0.0.0:3140/ui](http://0.0.0.0:3140/ui)

+You can interact with Courier through the web interface or programmatically through the HTTP, JSON API.
+For examples see the C++, Go, Python, and Rust [clients]().

 ## HTTP JSON API <a name="http_json_api"></a>